lmdu/dockey/docs/source/installation.rst

 #.
 Go to `https://github.com/lmdu/dockey/releases <https://github.com/lmdu/dockey/releases>`_ page, click on ``Dockey-version-amd64.deb`` to download it.
 Then double click the downloaded installer to install the program following the on-screen instructions.

 #.
-Or, you can click on ``Dockey-v0.3.0-linux.tar.gz`` to download the compressed package, and then uncompress it to run Dockey:
+Or, you can click on ``Dockey-version-linux.tar.gz`` to download the compressed package, and then uncompress it to run Dockey:

 .. code:: shell

-	tar xzvf Dockey-v0.3.0-linux.tar.gz
+	tar xzvf Dockey-version-linux.tar.gz
 	cd Dockey
 	./Dockey